BACHELOR OF ARTS PUBLIC ADMINISTRATION AND GOVERNANCE COURSE LIST

 This is a one-semester course utilizing both lecture and lab experience.
 No familiarity with the fundamental elements of research or statistics is assumed.
 The course gives students of public administration the practical methods needed to statistically describe and analyze phenomena and to present those results.
 Emphasis throughout the course is on practical uses and application of these techniques, rather than on their mathematical derivations.

-+ 3 Professionally-related Courses & 1 Lower Level Liberal Studies Course
++ 3 Professionally-related Courses and 1 Lower Level Liberal Studies Course

 PPA50A/B- Practicum (2)